 In 2017, we launched It's Time, Canada's strategy to prevent and address gender-based violence.
 This is the first strategy of its kind.
 It invests over $200 million in federal initiatives to prevent gender-based violence, support survivors and their families, and promote responsive legal and justice systems.
 Today, Bill forms part of the larger response to the issue of gender-based violence.

-Canadians need to have confidence that the judge in front of them is not influenced by myths and stereotypes in the judge's application of the law and that the judge has the understanding of the impacts of the trauma.
+Canadians need to have confidence that the judge in front of them is not influenced by myths and stereotypes in the judge's application of the law and that the judge understands the impacts of the trauma.
 Survivors also need to have confidence that the decision rendered in their case will be well reasoned and not influenced by biases and misconceptions.

 This bill would help us move toward a higher level of confidence we must achieve.
-It would help empower women to work toward alleviating institutional oppression faced by women, including indigenous women, racialized women, women with disabilities, as well as members of the LGBTQ2 community.
+It would help empower women to work toward alleviating institutional oppression faced by women, including indigenous women, racialized women and women with disabilities, as well as members of the LGBTQ2 community.

 I strongly encourage all members of this House to recognize the importance of Bill and to support it.
 Together we can continue to strengthen Canada's criminal justice system and give survivors of sexual assault and all Canadians more confidence in our justice system.
 Let us seize the opportunity to create a safer and more responsive justice system for all those who have experienced sexual violence and provide a better future for families, communities and all Canadians.